Relias

 ASD and the Local School District: How Parents Can Best Advocate for an Appropriate School Setting

 Parents who have children with ASD can find themselves in a difficult situation when it comes to determining the right school setting for their child.
 As a special education attorney representing families in New York City, I have found that determining an appropriate school program and placement can be a daunting task for parents.
-Parents must make sure that they are equipped with accurate information, so that they can make an informed decision.
+Parents must make sure that they are equipped with accurate information with autism education advocacy, so that they can make an informed decision.

 How can parents ensure that they obtain all the relevant information in order to make a well-informed decision?